top of page

 • Garden hose: A typical garden hose uses around 30 litres of water per minute.

 • Water blaster: Water blasters typically use between 5 and 7.3 litres of water per minute.
-This means that water blasters can use up to 80% less
+This means that water blasters can use up to 80% less water than a hose.

 • Shower: The average shower uses around 12 to 16 litres of water per minute: